Chat-3D/Chat-3D/README.md

 - Training (Instruction Tuning)

-  Simply run the following scripts to sequancially tune from Stage 1 to Stage 3.
+  Simply run the following scripts to sequentially tune from Stage 1 to Stage 3.

   ```shell
   # Stage 1